• Work With Us

 Combining this sweet spot with a free one-way makes this award redemption even sweeter!

-One-way economy flights from these regions to Northern South America are just 12.5k or 22.5k in business.
+One-way economy flights from these regions to Northern South America are as low as 13,300 or 22k in business.
 Northern South America includes countries like Colombia, Peru, and Ecuador.

 With the help of cheap redemption options with Southwest and JetBlue, you can position yourself from the mainland U.S. to Central America easily.
 Even better, Southwest and JetBlue are both flexible currency transfer partners.